-It is method of storing the data in an organized fashion on the disk.
-Every partition on the disk except MBR and extended partition should be assigned with some file system in order to make them store the data.
-File system is applied on the partition by formatting it with a particular type of file system.
+It is a method of storing the data in an organized fashion on the disk.
+Every partition on the disk except MBR and the extended partition should be assigned with some file system to make them store the data.
+The file system is applied to the partition by formatting it with a particular type of file system.

-—>A disk file system is a file system designed for the storage of file on a data storage device, most commonly a disk drive, which might be directly or indirectly connected to the computer.
+Disk file systems: A disk file system is a file system designed for the storage of a file on a data storage device, most commonly a disk drive, which might be directly or indirectly connected to the computer.

-It can be used to bridge the differences in windows, Mac OS and Unix file system, so that applications can access files on local file systems of those types without having to know what types of file system they are accessing.
+Virtual file system: The purpose of VFS is to allow client applications to access different types of concrete file systems uniformly.
+It can be used to bridge the differences in Windows, Mac OS, and Unix file system, so that applications can access files on local file systems of those types without having to know what types of the file system they are accessing.

-/: This is top level working directory.
-It is parent directory for all other directories.
+This is a top-level working directory.
+It is a parent directory for all other directories.
 It is called as “ROOT” directory.
-It is represented by forward slash (/)
+It is represented by forward-slash (/)

-Root: It is home directory for root user (Super user).
-It provides working environment for root user.
+Root: It is the home directory for the root users (Superuser).
+It provides a working environment for the root user.

-Home: It is home directory for other users.
-It provides working environment for other users (Except root).
+Home: It is the home directory for other users.
+It provides a working environment for other users (except root).

-Sbin: (Super user binary files): It contains commands used by only super user (root).
+Sbin: (Superuser binary files): It contains commands used by the only superuser (root).

 Boot: It contains system bootable files, boot loader information, kernel related information for LINUX

-Opt: It is a optional directory for users.
+Opt: It is an optional directory for users.
 It contains third party soft wares.

 Dev: It contains all device files information.
-Similar to device manager of windows.
-In UNIX/LINUX every device treated as a file.
+Similar to devise manager of windows.
+In UNIX/LINUX every device is treated as a file.

-Var: It is containing variable files information like mails, pring, log files.
+Var: It is containing variable files information like emails, print, log files.

-Mnt: It is default removable media working directory.
+Mnt: It is the default removable media working directory.
 It is empty by default.

-Media: It contains all of removable media like CD-ROM, pen drive.
+Media: It contains all of the removable media like CD-ROM, pen drive.